cramos98/quake4spring2020/README.txt

   - Health Upgrade: item_health_shard changed to item_health_upgrade.
 Increase health by 50.
 Grant 20 Bonus Health.
   - Large Health Upgrade: item_health_shard_mp changed to item_health_upgrade_large.
 Increase Health by 99 like in Metroid.
 Also grants 50 bonus Health.
   - Armor Upgrade: item_armor_shard changed to item_armor_upgrade.
 Increase Armor by 15.
+  - Max Ammo Upgrades not implemented since metroid weapons do not have ammo.